What are cookies?

 Bristol Media delivers three types of cookie categorised as: Necessary for site functionality, Performance and Monitoring and Third party targeting

-These cookies are essential, as they enable you to move around the site and use its features, such as accessing logged in areas.
+These cookies enable you to move around the site and use its features, such as accessing logged in areas.

-PHPSESSID : the php session cookie, primarily used on bristolmedia.co.uk to mark whether you are logged in, and therefore allowed access to members' areas.
+PHPSESSID : the php session cookie, primarily used on bristolmedia.co.uk to indicate whether you are logged in, and therefore allowed access to members' areas.
 This cookie expires after the session.

 These cookies help collect information about how you have used the site, for example, which pages you have visited and how long you viewed them.
 The data collected in this regard is anonymous.
 We use Google Analytics to collect this data.